John Curry: Professional career

 Following the 1976 World Championships, Curry turned professional and founded a touring skating company along the same lines as a traditional dance company.
+He also formed small skating companies that focused on "carefully choreographed and complex ensemble work skated to classical music and performed to exacting standards".
 Besides choreographing routines for the company, Curry commissioned works from such noted dance choreographers as Sir Kenneth MacMillan, Peter Martins and Twyla Tharp.
 Curry was reportedly a difficult person to get along with, and a dispute with the business managers of his company forced it to suspend operations in the mid-1980s.
-After that, Curry performed only rarely in public.
+Curry was inducted into the World Figure Skating Hall of Fame in 1991.

 Curry's Broadway theatre credits include Icedancing (1978) as a performer and director and the 1980 revival of Brigadoon as an actor and the Roundabout Theatre 1989 revival of Privates on Parade as an actor.